 Too many puppies cause a threat to the overall kennel standard and it poses too many risks as in most cases, people don’t have a place to put them.
 If you see a breeder with too many litters, more than average, within each year, this could be a sign of a backyard breeder and not one who conducts his business affairs on ethical grounds.
 Furthermore, excessive breeding from one female, regardless of her state of health, can be traced to the acts of backyard breeding.

 Other common signs to watch out for when purchasing a dog from a breeder in order to distinguish if the person is a backyard breeder vs a reputable breeder is the breeder’s lack of concern for the future of their puppies.
 A good breeder will care where their puppies will live and how they will be raised.
-Backyard breeders will breed puppies without any concern to where the “extras” will go.
+Backyard breeders will breed puppies without any concern about where the “extras” will go.
 These breeders will also provide very minimal, if any at all, veterinary and healthcare maintenance and will be ignorant of the goals and techniques of selective breeding.

 Backyard Breeding Laws

 Unfortunately, at this time, laws against backyard breeding are not in effect.
 The law only punishes actions resulting in direct animal cruelty and abuse, albeit backyard breeding in most cases is not considered abuse.
 Unless the dogs are truly in grave danger and are being abused, the law will not do anything regarding the continuation of this type of breeding.
-There are some countries who are currently acting against the incessant practice of backyard breeding by campaigning with the hopes of limiting the practice.
+There are some countries that are currently acting against the incessant practice of backyard breeding by campaigning with the hopes of limiting the practice.
 Groups such as the ASPCA are also inputting their efforts for the reduction as well as raising awareness on the importance of responsibility that is associated with owning an animal.
 For adopters who are against backyard breeding, there are other alternatives available such as The Shelter Pet Project, animal rescue groups, and other online organizations as in Petfinder.

 The best thing one can do when in doubt regarding a specific breeder is to report said breeder to whatever organization is caring for animal welfare locally whether it be the town hall or the local police department.
 Do not contact the AKC if you are reporting a case on abuse.
 If it’s certain that the breeder does not perform health checks on their dogs, then contact the local shelters or a local kennel club.